 We tried two hotels, but being Ramadan there was limited alcohol and crazy prices and also no-where to sit outside and use wi-fi.
 So all dressed up and no-where to go, we headed back to the Riad for some Internet time and a lemonade.
 Not the way I would have liked to spend the last night in Morocco.

 We are collected after breakfast by Explorafriend and the driver.
-He drives us through the new medina to the airport, and I am really impressed at what I see of this area – lovely palm trees and modern buildings.
+He drives us through the New Medina to the airport, and I am really impressed with what I see of this area – lovely palm trees and modern buildings.
 Fez is a big and busy city.
 Most come for one or two days, and I can see why they don’t get a chance to really experience the city.
-In my mind I’d loved to have stayed about five days and to have relaxed and gone out each day to a different part.
-Maybe one day we will return – who knows !
+In my mind, I’d loved to have stayed about five days and to have relaxed and gone out each day to a different part.
+Maybe one day we will return – who knows!

 So Morocco is over – what is next?

 “Stay tuned for more”…says Explorason to you from the distance as I type this.

 Questions and Comments

 - What do you make of their culture?